Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-run-collection.md

 ## Options

-The test runner is built on top of Mocha, thus many of the options behave as they would in Mocha.
 The options currently supported are:

 {:.table .table-striped}